 Our recommended focal length is much longer for small picture sizes, such as those on mobile devices.
-The viewing of images on mobile devices is becoming much more common (Choney, 2009; Carlsson & Walden, 2007).
-People tend to view smart phones from $\sim$ 30 cm (Knoche & Sasse, 2008).
-When standard content is viewed at that distance, the smart-phone user is generally much farther from the display than the COP distance, making the images of objects subtend small angles and producing expansion in apparent depth.
-Interestingly, smart-phone viewers prefer standard content to be magnified and cropped (Knoche et al., 2007; Song et al., 2010), which increases the COP distance, much like increasing focal length; this practice should make the viewed content appear less expanded than it otherwise would.
+The viewing of images on mobile devices is becoming much more common (Carlsson & Walden, 2007; Choney, 2009).
+People tend to view smartphones from 30 cm (Knoche & Sasse, 2008).
+When standard content is viewed at that distance, the smartphone user is generally much farther from the display than the COP distance, making the images of objects subtend small angles and producing expansion in apparent depth.
+Interestingly, smartphone viewers prefer standard content to be magnified and cropped (Knoche, Papaleo, Sasse, & Vanelli-Coralli, 2007; Song, Tjondronegoro, Wang, & Docherty, 2010), which increases the COP distance, much like increasing focal length; this practice should make the viewed content appear less stretched in depth than it otherwise would.

 Focal length has a strong effect on the perceived personality of subjects in portraits (Perona, 2007).
 We speculate that such effects derive from correlations between people's actual facial dimensions and personality traits.
-For example, faces appear narrower when photographed with short lenses and wider when photographed with long lenses (Figures 1c and 3).
-The actual width-to-height ratio of male faces is positively correlated with aggressive behavior (Carre & McCormick, 2008), so attributions made from apparent ratio changes probably derive from correlations with real ratios.
+For example, faces appear narrower when photographed with short lenses and wider when photographed with long lenses (Figure 1B).
+The actual width-to-height ratio of male faces is positively correlated with aggressive behavior (Carre & Mc-Cormick, 2008), so attributions made from apparent ratio changes probably derive from correlations with real ratios.
 It would be interesting to examine the relationship between other facial dimensions affected by focal length (e.g., nose length, face roundness) and personality traits.